EFx Budget-Feasible Allocations with High Nash Welfare

 Our procedure first checks whether the input allocation is already EFx, in which case it simply returns this allocation, or whether the agents both EFx-envy each other, in which case it ``swaps'' their bundles (while respecting their budget constraints) and terminates.
 Otherwise, if just one of them envies the other, for simplicity we reindex the agents so that it is agent 1 who EFx envies agent 2.
 The procedure then continues with two different approaches based on the ``amount" of envy agent 1 has towards agent 2's bundle, $\bundle_2$.

 If agent 1 prefers $\bundle_2$ at most 2 times more than she likes her own, we proceed as follows: agent 1 repeatedly removes her least valued good $g$ from $\bundle_2$ and sets it aside in a separate bundle, $R$.
-Roughly speaking, the procedure terminates when it can find a ``matching'' between the two agents and two of the three bundles ($\bundle_1, \bundle_2$, or $R$) that yields an EFx allocation.
-The crucial observation is that agent 1 removes items from $\bundle_2$ only while it EFx-envies that bundle (otherwise an EFx allocation is reached), and since she always removes her least valued item from it, even if after some removal she develops an ``interest'' in another bundle, her ``interest'' in $\bundle_2$ will remain.
-This ensures that at some point if no matching has been found already, at least two of the three bundles will be EFx-feasible for agent 1 (specifically $\bundle_1$ and $\bundle_2$ as shown in Lemma~\ref{lemma:matching-two-edges}), and at least one for agent 2, allowing us to find a matching by giving agent 2 the one she prefers.
+The procedure terminates when it can find a ``matching'' between the two agents and two of the three bundles ($\bundle_1, \bundle_2$, or $R$) that yields an EFx allocation.
+The crucial observation is that agent 1 removes items from $\bundle_2$ only while it EFx-envies that bundle (otherwise an EFx allocation is reached), and since she always removes her least valued item from it, even if after some removal she becomes EFx-feasible with another bundle, she will remain EFx-feasible with $\bundle_2$.
+This ensures that at some point if no matching has been found already, at least two of the three bundles will be EFx-feasible for agent 1 (specifically $\bundle_1$ and $\bundle_2$ as shown in Lemma~\ref{lemma:matching-two-edges}), allowing us to find a matching by giving agent 2 the one she prefers.
 Note that the existence of this matching relies on the assumption that $v_1(\bundle_1) \geq \frac{1}{2} \vmax_1(\bundle_2)$.

-If this assumption is not true, we use a different approach - the $\leximin$ procedure (Algorithm 2) of \citet{PR2020}.
+If this assumption is not true, we use a different approach - the $\leximin$ procedure (Algorithm 2) of Plaut and Roughgarden \cite{PR2020}.
 Intuitively, this procedure splits a bundle of items between two agents such that an EFx allocation can be achieved when agents have general valuations (which includes our budget-feasible $\vmax$ function).
 We use this to split $\bundle_2$ into two parts such that agent 1 would be EFx-feasible with both if these bundles were the only ones participating in the matching.
 This similarly allows us to prove the existence of at least two edges for agent 1 in the EFx-feasibility graph, which implies the existence of a perfect matching.

 In order to prove the desired efficiency guarantees, we show a stronger statement in terms of individual value guarantees.
 More specifically, we show that Procedure~\ref{alg:2agents} always finds a perfect matching in which agent 1 (the envying agent) gets a weakly higher value than in the input allocation, whereas agent 2 (the envied agent) gets at least half of her original value.